 This sheet is about exposure to methotrexate in pregnancy and while breastfeeding.
-This information should not take the place of medical care and advice from your healthcare provider.
+This information is based on available research studies.
+It should not take the place of medical care and advice from your healthcare provider.

 What is methotrexate?

-Methotrexate is prescribed to treat many conditions, including cancer and autoimmune conditions like rheumatoid arthritis https://mothertobaby.org/fact-sheets/rheumatoid-arthritis/, lupus https://mothertobaby.org/fact-sheets/lupus-pregnancy/ and psoriasis https://mothertobaby.org/fact-sheets/psoriasis-and-pregnancy/.
-Methotrexate was used to induce abortions and is currently used to treat ectopic pregnancies (pregnancies that grow outside the uterus).
+Methotrexate is a medication that has been prescribed to treat many conditions, including cancer and autoimmune conditions like rheumatoid arthritis https://mothertobaby.org/fact-sheets/rheumatoid-arthritis/, lupus https://mothertobaby.org/fact-sheets/lupus-pregnancy/ and psoriasis https://mothertobaby.org/fact-sheets/psoriasis-and-pregnancy/.
 Some brand names for methotrexate are: Otrexup®, Trexall®, Rheumatrex®, and Rasuvo®.

-The product label for methotrexate recommends people who are pregnant not use this medication unless it is being used for cancer treatment.
-But, the benefit of using methotrexate to treat your medical condition may outweigh possible risks.
-Your healthcare providers can talk with you about using methotrexate and what treatment is best for you.
+The product label for methotrexate recommends women who are pregnant not use this medication unless it is being used for cancer treatment.
+However, the benefit of using methotrexate might outweigh possible risks.
+Your healthcare provider can talk with you about using methotrexate and what treatment is best for you.

 Methotrexate lowers the body’s ability to use folic acid.
-During pregnancy, folic acid is important for development of the baby.
+During pregnancy, folic acid is important for the growing fetus.
 If you have recently stopped taking methotrexate and are planning to get pregnant, talk with your healthcare provider about taking a folic acid supplement and what dose you should take.
+More information on folic acid can be found in our fact sheet here: https://mothertobaby.org/fact-sheets/folic-acid/.

 I take methotrexate.
 Can it make it harder for me to get pregnant?

-Does taking methotrexate increase the chance for miscarriage?
+Does taking methotrexate increase the chance of miscarriage?

 Miscarriage is common and can occur in any pregnancy for many different reasons.
-Small studies have reported an increased chance for miscarriage.
-Since methotrexate can be used to abort pregnancies or treat ectopic pregnancies, it seems likely that methotrexate use in early pregnancy would increase the chance of miscarriage.
+Small studies looking at women who used methotrexate to treat rheumatic diseases have reported an increased chance of miscarriage.

 Does taking methotrexate increase the chance of birth defects?

-Limited evidence suggests that methotrexate-related birth defects can occur if a pregnancy is exposed to 10 mg or more of methotrexate per week between 6 and 8 weeks after conception (8 to 10 weeks after the first day of the last menstrual period).
+Although birth defects could occur with exposure to methotrexate any time in the first trimester, limited evidence suggests that methotrexate-related birth defects are more likely to occur if a pregnancy is exposed to 10 mg or more of methotrexate per week between 6 and 8 weeks after conception (8 to 10 weeks after the first day of the last menstrual period).

 Does taking methotrexate in pregnancy increase the chance of other pregnancy-related problems?